-Does the IRS ever text you?
-The answer is no. The Internal Revenue Service (IRS) often warns consumers and taxpayers to remain vigilant regarding text and email scams.
+Does the IRS consumer alert ever text you?
+The answer is no. The IRS alert often warns consumers and taxpayers to remain vigilant regarding text and email scams.
 So if you receive an email or unsolicited text message claiming to be from the “IRS” stating that you owe back taxes or asking for your Social Security number or personal info, it’s a scam.
 These scam texts occur year-round but increase in frequency during tax season.

 So how can consumers protect themselves from fake texts and scammers?

 Scammers will employ ridiculous tactics to defraud people out of their personal information and money.
 Here is a list of the most common IRS-related scams consumers should watch out for:

 “The IRS Will Cancel Your Social Security Number”